The module will support students in carrying out independent research on a topic of their choice within the field of Official/Social Statistics.

 Having successfully completed this module you will be able to:

-- Apply skills in referencing and other aspects of academic writing
+- Make use of appropriate referencing styles and other aspects of academic writing.

 Learning and Teaching